rest-models/rest-models-docs/docs/models.md

 ## 🌎 Populating your model

 A model itself can't do anything.
-For make you model being useful, you have to populate it.
+For make your model being useful, you have to populate it.
 You just have to use the method `setData(data)` and pass as parameter the object that you want to model.

 ```ts